 Whole School Support

-The IWO’s provide:
+The EWO’s provide:

 - Consultation, guidance and support re LEA and NAfW guidance and policies on promotion of the best levels of school attendance, punctuality and inclusion also an annual Attendance Survey is collected for analysis.

 - Assistance in promoting a consistent ethos that values good school attendance and the development of the full potential for all pupils.